Council Tax Reduction scheme 2020/21

 Currently the income used in the calculation of self-employed income requires onerous documentation relating to self-employed accounts or a self-assessment and this often delays awards.
 The assessment is also complex for customers to understand and time consuming to process.

-It is therefore proposed to change the assessment of self-employed income by the number of hours worked multiplied by National Minimum Wage.
-In minimising any impact on our residents, it is proposed to phase this change in and use a percentage of the National Minimum Wage over four years as follows:
+The new assessment calculation will be, the assessment of self-employed income by the number of hours worked multiplied by National Minimum Wage.
+In minimising any impact on our residents, this will be phased in and use a percentage of the National Minimum Wage over four years as follows:

 Pension age people are not affected by these changes and they will continue to have council tax reduction assessed in the same way through the Governments Council Tax Reduction default scheme.